Peta Documentation

 Technical Overview

-One layer between your AI agents and your tools & APIs — policies enforced, credentials injected server-side, every call logged.
+A single layer between your AI agents and your tools & APIs — policies enforced, credentials injected server-side, every call logged.

 Peta Platform Architecture - Core, Desk, Console relationships